Ion Inculeț: President of the Sfatul Țării

 He was elected as the president of the first session of the new Bessarabian regional assembly in the wake of the revolution, the Sfatul Țării, in November 1917.
 This came as a shock, as Ion Pelivan had been the more senior Moldovan national activist, and Pelivan had initially received a majority of the votes, but late during the night it was announced that there was a revision of the presidential proposal.
 This was due firstly to the deputies seeing that Pelivan would not receive their votes (as Inculeț was a more moderate voice), which was needed to foster unity and for the body to function after it was just created.
 The minority deputies wanted someone who was a supporter of the revolution and the Russian Democratic Republic.
 The second reason was that since he was already a Government Commissioner, which represented the Russian state authority, the council hoped to legitimize itself by linking itself to the existing Russian authority and transferring sovereignty over from the Russian empire to Moldova.
-Pelivan's "godsons", or supportes of his views, opposed saying he was oriented towards the Dniester (due to the Dniester forming the eastern border of Bessarabia, meaning a pro-Russian stance), and whose ideal was a revolutionary Russia, to which Pelivan stated that he was a fine candidate because Bessarabia's future was in the hands of the deputies and not the president and the Sfatul Țării could, with ease, remove him.
+Pelivan's "godsons", or supporters of his views, opposed saying he was oriented towards the Dniester (due to the Dniester forming the eastern border of Bessarabia, meaning a pro-Russian stance), and whose ideal was a revolutionary Russia, to which Pelivan stated that he was a fine candidate because Bessarabia's future was in the hands of the deputies and not the president and the Sfatul Țării could, with ease, remove him.
 As Gherman Pântea, the former minister in the Government of the Democratic Republic, and future mayor of Odessa, would later proclaim he stated Inculeț's activity was as follows:

 On 21 November 1917 the Country Council was opened, a body that would speak on behalf of Bessarabia and decided its fate.
 Ion Inculeț was elected president of this parliament unanimously.
 He met all the qualities to be given this honor: he was calm, skillful, reassuring, and especially extremely patient. (...)
 Mr. Inculeț in all the circumstances has proved a perfect calm and cold blood.
 No hasty decisions, no reckless step.
 The big day was approaching - the day of the Union - but Inculeț was thinking of the peasant's fate.
 He often said, "If the God would help us with the unification and with the radical agrarian reform, that would mean, to give land to the peasants, I would be the happiest man.

 Initially, he was very pro-Russian in policy, as he had been instructed when returning to Bessarabia.
 Motivated by the October Revolution, which overthrew Kerensky and the economic realities in Bessarabia, his views shifted, and he became a defender of Bessarabia's independence.
-He then started consistenly promoting national interests of Bessarabia.
+He then started consistently promoting the national interests of Bessarabia.